songchunlin/en/_posts/2014-03-13-model-selection-multimodel-inference.md

 ```

-Load the bird and island data (this is the real data, but I shuffled the data randomly)
+Load the bird and island data (this is the real data, but I shuffled them randomly)

 {% highlight r %}